NiceNode/synthesize-events/README.md

 # Redis keys

-Each event will be stored as a key value, with the key `event::<event-id>` and the value `JSON.stringify(<event-data>)` Additionally, all `event-id`'s for a particular day (UTC day) will be saved in a list under the key `eventsByDay::<yyyy-mm-dd>`
+Event data read from  `event::<event-id>` and `eventsByDay::<yyyy-mm-dd>` is synthesized and then the resulting data is stored in `metrics::` hashes

 # Troubleshooting

-Be careful with timezones.
-Mixpanel likely uses local timezones, but we want to use UTC timezones for all dates.
+We want to use UTC timezones for all dates.
+Make this clear to users which timezones they are seeing.